Explicit modularity of K3 surfaces with complex multiplication of large degree: Proof of main result

 \section{Proof of main result}

 Under the assumption that the $L$-function matches an algebraic Hecke quasi-character, to find the correct one we need to bound its conductor.
-It seems difficult in general to obtain such a bound by computing the conductor of the $L$-function of the K3 surface (though we expect it to be bounded by the discriminant of the model, defined appropriately).
+It seems difficult in general to obtain such a bound by computing the conductor of the $L$-function of the K3 surface.
 We can however produce a finite list of possibilities as follows.
 We start with the list of bad primes of the K3 surface and the primes above them in $K$.
 To bound the exponents of these primes, recall that (by the $\mathfrak{p}$-adic logarithm) the unit groups $(\Z_{K,\frakp}/\frakp^e)^\times$ as $e \to \infty$ have a bounded number of invariant factors.
-So to show that the exponent is bounded, we just need to show that the order of the finite part of the Hecke quasi-character is bounded.
-For that purpose, we note the following simple lemma.
+So to show that the exponent is bounded, we just need to show that the order of the finite part of the Hecke quasi-character is bounded, using the following lemma.

 \begin{lem} Let $\psi$ be an algebraic Hecke quasi-character over $K$ of modulus $\frakN$ and let $M \subset \C$ be the field generated by the values of $\psi$.
 Let $\chi \colon (\Z_K/\frakN)^\times \to \C^\times$ be the Dirichlet character defined by $\chi(a)=\psi(a\Z_K)\psi_\infty(a)$.
 Then $\Q(\chi) \subseteq M$. \end{lem}